-Regardless of who you are or your reasons, if you want to be proactive about properly addressing your elbow condition and minimizing the negative impact it will have on your lifestyle, consider accelerating your therapy at home with Soft Tissue Repair Therapy through the use of an Elbow T•Shellz Wrap®.
+Regardless of who you are or your reasons, if you want to be proactive about properly addressing your elbow condition and minimizing the negative impact it will have on your lifestyle, consider accelerating your therapy at home with Circulation Boost through the use of an Elbow T•Shellz Wrap®.
 We have many happy customers that have healed their injuries much faster than even they had hoped for and significantly reduced their pain during treatment and through the healing process.

 Click HERE to Go To Our Online Store If you have questions, call our office at 1-866-237-9608 (toll free continental US).